ABOUT THE BLOG

 WHAT I BELIEVE

 Approach a healthy diet like a minimalist would approach a cluttered home.
-Pare down to the basics of simple, wholesome, unprocessed or minimally foods.
+Pare down to the basics of simple, wholesome, unprocessed or minimally processed foods.
 Clear out all the clutter (ie. junk food, refined grains, and sugar).
 Limit things that come in boxes and bags and incorporate more fresh fruits, vegetables, whole grains, nuts, seeds, and vegetarian protein.
-Anything that does come in a box or bag should have an ingredient list with no more than 10 ingredients.
 Eat with the seasons to make the most of fresh fruit and vegetables.

 All the recipes you find on the blog: